vinceskahan/v5wiki/Python-3-strategy.md

 WeeWX provides a function, `weeutil.weeutil.int2byte()` that does precisely this.
 It will work under both Python 2 and 3.

 ## ConfigObj
-Because internally all strings in WeeWX will be in Unicode, byte sequences must be decoded on input and encoded on output of ConfigObj.
+Because internally all strings in WeeWX will be in Unicode, byte sequences must be decoded on input and encoded on output when using `ConfigObj`.
 That means that option [`encoding`](https://configobj.readthedocs.io/en/latest/configobj.html#encoding) must be specified:

 ```python
 >>> c = configobj.ConfigObj('/home/weewx/skins/Standard/skin.conf', encoding='utf8')